caglartunc/Oyku_Personal_page/Research1.md

 Harvard University Press, 2019.
 296 pp. Business Ethics Quarterly, 30(4), 603-607.

 ## Conference Presentations
+* Alzola, M. & **Arkan, O.** Whistleblowing in the Catholic Church: The Role of Wrongdoing Characteristics and Ethical Climate.
+Paper presented at the Taking Responsibility Initiative Conference, Fordham University, April 2022.
 * Warren, D. E. & **Arkan, O.** How to reduce unethical behavior and promote voice: The role of moral ownership and perspective-taking.
 In Gaspar, J. & Warren, D. E. (Chairs) Behavioral Ethics: Challenging Fundamental Assumptions and Insight in the Field.
 Symposium